Corroborator-Net/Corroborator-Reporter/README.md

 ## Usage

 All pictures are stored in the user's default photo album for reference.
-Should a user want access to an image file saved on their device, they should use Itunes file sharing and **not** the photo roll as iOS changes images saved to the photo roll.
+Should a user want to transfer an image file saved on their device to their computer, they should use Itunes file sharing and **not** the photo roll as iOS changes images saved to the photo roll.
 User's can set the purpose of images, (e.g. "vehicle 1 in traffic incident 56GFH") that applies to photos taken after the purpose is set.

 While **online**:
 Pictures are automatically uploaded to IPFS and the Content Identifier (CID - hash of the jpeg) is uploaded to the Ethereum Rinkeby network with accompanying metadata: time, location.